bitcoin/bitcoin/doc/bu-xthin-protocol.md

 - The coinbase transaction will always be included in the thinblock.

 - During startup when the memory pool has few transactions in it, or when a block is very small and has only 1 or 2 transactions a thinblock may end up being larger than the regular block.
-In that case it is recommmended that a regular block be returned to the requestor instead of a thinblock.
+In that case it is recommended that a regular block be returned to the requestor instead of a thinblock.
 This typically happens when a new block is mined just seconds after the previous one.

 - Bloom Size Decay algorithm: A useful phenomena occurs as the memory pools grow and get closer in sync; the bloom filter can be allowed to become less sparse.
-That means more false positives but because the memory pool has been “warmed up” there is now a very low likelihood of missing a transaction.
+That means more false positives but because the memory pool has been "warmed up" there is now a very low likelihood of missing a transaction.
 This bears out in practice and a simple linear decay algorithm was developed which alters both the number of elements and the false positive rate.
 However, not knowing how far out of sync our pools are in practice means we can not calculate the with certainty the probability of a false positive and a memory pool miss which will result in a re-requested transaction, so we need to